 A contemporary study of the freedom and growth potential of the individual in marriage and family life, this course explores the many parameters of the marital and parental relationships, and it places emphasis on raising current questions with comprehensive examination of the values and goals of the individual as well as the institution of the family.
 (3 lecture hours per week).
-Corequisites: READ 0310 and ENGL 0310.
+Prerequisites: READ 0310 and ENGL 0310.
+[CB4511015242]

-SOCI2319 {HUMA2319} American Minorities (3 credits)
+SOCI2319 (HUMA2319) American Minorities

-This course is an introduction to culture and to the multi-cultural and multi-ethnic diversity residing in the United States, with emphasis on Italian Americans, Jewish Americans, Native Americans, Black Americans, Hispanics, and Asians.
+This course is an introduction to culture and to the multi-cultural and multi-ethnic diversity residing in the United States, with emphasis on Italian Americans, Jewish Americans, Native Americans, Black Americans, Hispanic Americans, and Asian Americans.
 (3 lecture hours per week).
-Corequisites: READ 0310 and ENGL 0310.
+Prerequisites: READ 0310 and ENGL 0310.
 [CB4511015342]